September 10th, 2022

 Did you know that San Francisco was built on seven hills?
 While walking and biking all over the city is a great cardio workout and the number one way to get around, finding other means of transportation is a great idea.
-Since traffic and parking can be a nightmare most residents do not even own a car.
-Luckily, public transportation for daily commutes to and from work or across town is a fantastic option, especially on rainy days.
-What better way to enjoy the picturesque views of San Francisco than by riding up the hills on a cable car.
-Hop aboard the MUNI which is the preferred transit system that will take you all over town, ride the Caltrain which takes you from San Franciso to San Jose, or jump on the Bay Area Rapid Transit or BART which connects San Francisco to San Jose and Oakland.
+Since traffic and parking can be a nightmare, most residents do not even own a car.
+Public transportation for daily commutes to and from work or across town is a fantastic option, especially on rainy days.
+What better way to enjoy the picturesque views of San Francisco than by riding up the hills on a cable car?
+Hop aboard the MUNI, the preferred transit system that will take you all over town, ride the Caltrain, which takes you from San Franciso to San Jose, or jump on the Bay Area Rapid Transit or BART, which connects San Francisco to San Jose and Oakland.

 The weather is mild and cool.

-While California is often praised for its sunshine and warm weather, San Francisco is actually quite the opposite.
-Still, a part of the warm and moderate Mediterranean climate that the rest of California has, San Francisco, is known to be cooler than other parts of the state and country in the summer months.
-Due to the fact that the city is located in a valley near the Pacific Ocean, thin air and low pressure are created which makes the city cooler than other areas.
-This cool air and low pressure mixing with hot inland temperatures are also what creates the cities infamous fog.
+While California is often praised for its sunshine and warm weather, San Francisco is quite the opposite.
+Still, a part of the friendly and moderate Mediterranean climate that the rest of California has, San Francisco, is known to be cooler than other parts of the state and country in the summer months.
+Because the city is located in a valley near the Pacific Ocean, thin air and low pressure are created, making the city cooler than other areas.
+This cool air and low pressure mixing with hot inland temperatures also create the city's infamous fog.

-With an average high temperature of 63 degrees and an average low temperature of 50 degrees, the city can not be classified as cold but it is certainly not hot either.
-In the summer from June through August, expect chilly and foggy mornings and evenings with warm afternoon temperatures.
-The hottest month is September where the temperatures can reach into the low 70s.
-In the winter from December through February, the temperatures are colder and the weather is rainy.
-The coldest month is January where the temperatures can dip into the 40s.
-It rains 72 days out of the whole year and it has not snowed in the city since the 1930s.
-When deciding what to wear on a day-to-day basis, residents are advised to wear layers and to always bring along a lightweight jacket since the weather fluctuates so much throughout the day.
+With an average high temperature of 63 degrees and an average low temperature of 50 degrees, the city can not be classified as cold, but it is certainly not hot either.
+From June through August, expect chilly and foggy mornings and evenings with warm afternoon temperatures in the summer.
+The hottest month is September when the temperatures can reach the low 70s.
+In the winter, the temperatures are colder from December through February, and the weather is rainy.
+The coldest month is January when the temperatures can dip into the 40s.
+It rains 72 days out of the year and has not snowed in the city since the 1930s.
+When deciding what to wear daily, residents are advised to wear layers and always to bring along a lightweight jacket since the weather fluctuates throughout the day.

 Beware of earthquakes.

-Sitting on 6 different fault lines including the San Andres Fault, San Francisco is extremely vulnerable to earthquakes.
+Sitting on six fault lines, including the San Andres Fault, San Francisco is highly vulnerable to earthquakes.
 Though they may not happen often, millions of residents live on or near active fault zones that can shift and shake at any time.
-Throughout the day to day, residents may feel tiny earthquakes regularly but most are not concerning since they are such small magnitude.
+Throughout the day to day, residents may feel tiny earthquakes regularly, but most are not concerned since they are such small magnitude.

-The last major earthquake that occurred in San Francisco was back in 1989 which reached a 6.9 magnitude, killed 67 people, and caused $5 million in reported damages.
-Caused by sudden friction and stress on a faultline, earthquakes are the cause of this release of friction which unfortunately can not be predicted.
-Scientists believe that there will most likely be another large magnitude earthquake in San Francisco before the year 2030.
+The last major earthquake in San Francisco occurred in 1989, which reached a 6.9 magnitude, killed 67 people, and caused $5 million in reported damages.
+Accidents caused by sudden friction and stress on a faultline cause this conflict release, which unfortunately can not be predicted.
+Scientists believe there will likely be another magnitude earthquake in San Francisco before 2030.
 When buying a home, it is advised to purchase earthquake insurance.